 - Many men conceive without trouble having low sperm counts.

 What is clear and has been confirmed by Dr. Turek’s research, is that a low sperm count can be an indicator of a general medical problem or a genetic condition.
 In 2% of men, low sperm counts may be due to hormonal imbalance from prolactinoma.
 In addition, one of the most common causes of low sperm counts is a varicocele, a surgically treatable condition.
 Increasingly, genetic abnormalities are being found in men with severe oligospermia.
 Missing regions on the Y chromosome (microdeletions) occur in 6% of men with low sperm counts and 15% of men with no sperm counts.
 In addition, 2% of men with low counts and 15-20% of men with no sperm counts will harbor chromosomal abnormalities detected by cytogenetic analysis (karyotype).
 These include conditions such as Klinefelter syndrome (47, XXY) and exchanges of genetic material in non-sex chromosomes and are detected by blood tests.
 It is also important to remember that sperm counts are a relatively sensitive measure of overall health.
-The consistent use of hot tubs or baths, recreational drugs such as alcohol, cocaine, marijuana or tobacco, and fevers from flu’s or other infections can all lower sperm counts in otherwise healthy men.
-Chronic stress from sleep disorders, travelling, or from work or emotional issues can also lower sperm counts.
+The consistent use of hot tubs or baths, alcohol, tobacco, cocaine, marijuana, or a fever from the flu or other infections can all lower the sperm count in otherwise healthy men.
+Additionally, chronic stress from sleep disorders, traveling, work, or emotional issues can also lower sperm count.
 Generally, their effects are reversible upon recovery.
 This explains why Dr. Turek’s male infertility practice is so sensitive to the flu season and requires him to postpone reassessment of semen quality in men with the flu for 2 months after the illness.
 Notably, pills such as Viagra, Levitra and Cialis do not cause low sperm counts.
 Table 2 is a list of conditions known to be associated with low sperm counts:

 Table 2.
 Medical Conditions Known to be Associated with Oligospermia